nimitmk7/knowledge-treasure/Deep Learning/CNNs/Object Detection using R-CNN.md

 ![[Pasted image 20240313153134.png]]
 >[!WARNING] Test time speeds don't include region proposals.
 ### Drawback
-Region proposal is the bottleneck for Fast RCNN, and as it takes 2 seconds, now we can't use it for real-time systems.
+Region proposal is the bottleneck for Fast RCNN, and as it takes 2 seconds, so it can’t be used for real-time systems.

 ![[Pasted image 20240313153358.png]]
 ## Faster RCNN